 The original version can easily be identified by the Power and Reset buttons being OVAL instead of ROUND.
 Hence this version if often refereed to as the Oval version.
 It also had no notches on the power supply port, allowing it to accept a wider gamut of power cords (a standard 2-prong half flat/half round power cord).

 I like the look and feel of the SEGA Saturn (both versions).
 They are both heavy units that feel and are well built in my opinion.
-I have has a whole lot of Saturns in the house at one time and both models seem to hold up pretty well over time.
-I’ve has some dives fail, but they are easy to replace if you can find one.
+I have had a lot of Saturns in the house at one time and both models seem to hold up pretty well over time.
+I’ve had some drives fail, but they are easy to replace if you can find one.

 - Unit Lifetime: 1995-1998 (US)